 - a) An SBC which carries on a process of manufacture (or any other process which in the opinion of the Commissioner for the SARS is of a similar nature) may write off expenditure incurred on or after 1 April 2001 in respect of the acquisition of plant or machinery ("assets") in full in the year in which the assets are brought into use for the first time by the taxpayer in a manufacturing or similar process. - b) An accelerated allowance for machinery, plant, implement, utensil, article, aircraft or ship (other than plant or machinery used in a manufacturing or similar process) acquired on or after 1 April 2005, at 50% of the cost of that asset in the first year of assessment during which that asset is or was brought into use for the first time, 30% in the second year and 20% in the third year. - c) The rate of tax on the taxable income of an SBC is considerably lower than the normal rate of tax for companies in general.
-A company pays tax at the rate of 29% on its taxable income, whilst an SBC will pay 0% tax on the first R35 000 of taxable income, 10% of the amount by which taxable income exceeds R35 000 and 29% of the amount by which taxable income exceeds R250 000.
-This tax rate structure is applicable for the financial years ending on or after 1 April 2005.
+A company pays tax at the rate of 29% on its taxable income, whilst an SBC will pay 0% tax on the first R40 000 of taxable income, 10% of the amount by which taxable income exceeds R40 000 and 29% of the amount by which taxable income exceeds R300 000.
+This tax rate structure is applicable for the years of assessment ending between 1 April 2006 and 31 March 2007.